heyimjuani/minuta/README.md

 # Minuta
-An offline first, database-less note taking app.
+An simple database-less note taking app, powered by localStorage; it also uses Node.js for sending emails.

 ##### Much <3 to
 @sbehrends, for taking care of the backend.